 Many of the top issues affecting the success of CRM in higher education can be traced directly to poor planning, set up, and implementation.
-Don't underestimate resistance to change.
-Before you undertake a CRM implementation, make sure the key players understand that strategy and technology go hand in hand.
-That means looking at the whole picture to ensure adoption, defining who owns the data, and understanding how the system will integrate with your existing systems to minimise negative effects on people and processes.
+And don't underestimate resistance to change.
+Before you undertake a CRM implementation, make sure you understand that strategy and technology go hand in hand.
+That means looking at the whole picture to ensure adoption, defining who owns the data, and understanding how the system will integrate with your existing systems to minimize negative effects on people and processes.

-It is critical that a partner who is not only an expert in CRM implementation but also understands industry best practices is selected.
-Ideally, your partner offers ongoing services that can help address issues quickly and effectively.
-Choosing a partner with both experience and expertise can help redesign the business processes to harness the full power of the CRM system.
+It is critical that you work with a partner who is not only an expert in CRM implementation but also understands industry best practices.
+Ideally, your partner offers ongoing services that can help you address issues quickly and effectively.
+Choosing a partner with both experience and expertise can help you redesign your business processes to harness the full power of the CRM system.

-At its very worst, a CRM initiative can slow down processes and hinder communication.
-With the right implementation and a skilled partner to support you, it can radically improve processes, free up resources and provide the insight you need to strengthen lifelong relationships.
+At its very worst, a CRM initiative can bog down processes and hinder communication.
+But with the right implementation and a skilled partner to support you, it can radically improve processes, free up resources, and provide the insight you need to strengthen lifelong relationships.